 In 1948, Leo and Miriam were part of a group of 115 orphans who arrived by ship in Halifax, then travelled to Vancouver where they made their homes.
 Leo died in 2002.
 Miriam died in 1999, having never fully recovered from the trauma of Auschwitz.

-1Auschwitz-Birkenau Eingang, Fabian Börner, Wikimedia Commons, Creative Commons Attribution-ShareAlike 3.0 Germany (CC BY-SA 3.0 DE)
+1Auschwitz-Birkenau Eingang, Fabian Börner, Wikimedia Commons - will open in a new tab, Creative Commons Attribution-ShareAlike 3.0 Germany (CC BY-SA 3.0 DE)